gbdev/pandocs/content/MBC2.md

 The MBC2 doesn't support external RAM, instead it includes 512x4 bits of built-in RAM (in the MBC2 chip itself).
 It still requires an external battery to save data during power-off though.
-As the data consists of 4bit values, only the lower 4 bits of the "bytes" in this memory area are used.
+As the data consists of 4bit values, only the lower 4 bits of the bit octets in this memory area are used.
 The upper 4 bits of each byte are undefined and should not be relied upon.